pilsprog/skyport-logic/docs/en/GAME.md

 Positions are always written in [J, K] notation, i.e. the J-coordinate comes first, the K-coordinate second.
 For instance, you may send the server a message such as "go to 1,0" and then "fire mortar at 2,2".
-The server would then first move you to the tile [1, 0], and then perform your mortar shot, assuming it is in range.
+The server would then first move you one tile in the J-direction, and then perform your mortar shot, assuming it is in range.
 You can move from tile to tile in the fashion you would expect (crossing edges), and you can move up to 3 tiles in one round.